E@ECIPE

 The Argentinean government’s intentions to strengthen national industries and stabilise its current accounts have led to irresponsible trade and investment policies.
 Various forms of import restrictions are lined up and international investment rules are ignored by the Argentinean government.

-• ECIPE Lunch Seminar: Market integration in the Far-East: Global implications of TPP, RCEP and CJK
+• ECIPE Lunch Seminar: Market Integration in the Far-East: Global Implications of TPP, RCEP, and CJK

 Venue: Science14 Atrium, Rue de la Science 14b, 1040 Bruxelles